arnisha34/makeup/README.md

 ### Continued development

-- Add node.js to handle stripe.js api for payment testing
+- Use node.js to handle stripe.js api for payment testing
 - Finish building the rest of the components to make this a full blown E-commerce site
 - Add tests using vitest